 Budgeting can seem overwhelming.
 Beyond organizing and record keeping, you have tough decisions to make and goals to establish.
 The reason for creating a budget is to control spending.
-It is important to learn how to spend less than you earn and concentrate on reaching your objectives.
+Check out our helpful budgeting worksheet!

 Where do you start?